Things Fall Apart

 Philadelphia Inquirer: “Decay, Rot on Display at Chemical Heritage Museum”

 Things Fall Apart: An Old City Walking Tour

-As part of this exhibition, the Institute presents Things Fall Apart: An Old City Walking Tour, narrated by exhibition curator Elisabeth Berry Drago.
-This walking tour explores stories of decay, preservation, and renewal in this historic Philadelphia neighborhood, featuring interviews with preservation experts.
+As part of this exhibition, the Institute presented Things Fall Apart: An Old City Walking Tour, narrated by exhibition curator Elisabeth Berry Drago.
+This walking tour explored stories of decay, preservation, and renewal in this historic Philadelphia neighborhood, featuring interviews with preservation experts.